 Long ago, a very famous Zen master named Hakuin was well-known and highly respected in the small Japanese town where he lived.
 Hakuin was held in high regard for his spiritual teachings, and was reverred by everyone in the town for living a pure life.

-As word spread around the town, Hakuin lost his reputation.
-People no longer visited him, and he became an outkast.
-He was unable to go anywhere in town without people ridiculing him as a phony who lacked the moral and ethical standards of a true Zen master.
+As the rumor spread around town, Hakuin's reputation was destroyed.
+Now a social outkast, people no longer visited him and he was unable to go anywhere in town without being ridiculed as a phony who lacked the moral and ethical standards of a true Zen master.
 His only response was, "Is that so?"

-The embarrassed parents returned to Hakuin and explained what had happened.
-They asked Hakuin to forgive them and to please return the baby.
+The embarrassed parents returned to Hakuin and sheepishly explained what had happened.
+They begged for forgiveness, and asked Hakuin to return the baby.
 As Hakuin handed them the child, his only response was, "Is that so?"

 For his fourteenth birthday, a young boy was given a horse by his father.
-Everyone in the village was very excited, celebrating the young boy's new gift.
+Everyone in the small village was very excited and they all gathered to celebrate the young boy's new gift.
 Filled with excitement, a villager said, “The boy got a new horse, isn’t that wonderful?”
-Overhearing this, an old wise man replied, "We'll see."
+Overhearing this, the town's old wise man replied, "We'll see."

 A few years had passed when one day the boy falls off the horse and severely breaks a leg.
-Now everyone in the village became disillusioned, proclaiming the horse was a curse.
-Disappointed that the gift did not turn out to be as wonderful as it first seemed, a villager said, “How awful, the boy won’t be able to walk properly ever again.”
-Overhearing this, the old wise man once again replied, "We'll see."
+Upon learning of the news, the villagers were now disappointed, some even proclaiming the horse was a curse.
+Disheartened that the gift did not turn out to be as wonderful as it first seemed, a villager turned to the wise old man and said, “How awful, the boy won’t be able to walk properly ever again.”
+The old wise man once again replied, "We'll see."

 A few years later, war broke out and all the young men had to go fight.
 But because of his injury, the boy could not be enlisted in the military.
 A villager said, "Can you believe it?
-It turns out, the horse was a fortunate gift afterall."
-Overhearing this, the old wise man once again replied, "We'll see."
+It turns out, the horse was a fortunate gift after all!"
+To this, the old wise man once again replied, "We'll see."

 While on the surface these maxims and fables can provide some level of comfort during times of suffering, their true meaning is far deeper than this.
-More accurately, they serve to remind us that we should not forget the fact that all situations— "bad" or "good— are fleeting.
+More accurately, they serve to remind us that we should not forget the fact that all situations— whether labeled "bad" or "good"— are fleeting.
 All situations are impermanent or transient, inevitably transforming continuously.

 This means that like "bad" situations, some of life’s greatest moments are also transient.
 These "good" moments, too, do not last forever.